-- The fee for entering the awards is £50 for each entry; Early Bird entry and AoC Members attract discounts.
+- The fee for entering the awards is £50 for each entry; AoC Members attract discounts.
 All fees must be paid at the time of entry.

 - If you are based outside the UK and wanting to submit fragile products with a short shelf life, such as filled chocolates and truffles, please bear in mind shipping times and possible delays when deciding whether to enter and how to ship your products.
 Please note also the advice to state on all paperwork that the products have no commercial value, as the Academy is unable to meet customs charges levied on the recipient.

-- In present circumstances, we aim to separate registration into two phases, with Filled Chocolates, Flavoured (couverture) bars and Spreads from chocolatiers open for entry from mid-March for submission in May; and the remaining categories, including Spreads from bean to bar makers and all Brand Experience entries, open for entry in the summer for submission in early autumn.
+- In present circumstances, we are separating registration into two phases, with all Tree to Bar and Bean to Bar categories open for entry now for submission in May; and the remaining categories, including Filled Chocolates, Flavoured (couverture) bars, Chocolate Drinks, Spreads and all Brand Experience entries, open for entry in the summer for submission in early autumn.

-- Once registration is available, please select your product entries online and add to the shopping basket.
+- Please select your product entries online and add to the shopping basket.

 - Multiple entries may be made in each category but note that you will need to complete the detail for each product entered before starting afresh with the next product, whether in the same or a different category.